Takicegek/Interpeer/whitepaper.md

 Due to the Interpeer design, any node that is currently hosting a website script will respond to normal HTTP requests on a certain port; the only problem is how do you discover which socket is hosting the website you are looking for without being a member of Interpeer?
 This is solved in 2 ways.

 ### 6.1 redirection
-<interpeer.net> will act as a redirection service for vanilla browsers so any Interpeer website can be linked to using the Interpeer domain name, for example the “wikipedia” Interpeer domain would be: <interpeer.net/wikipedia> - this link would redirect to the index page of the website and the redirection would point to the socket that is currently hosting the content on Interpeer.
+[interpeer.net](www.interpeer.net) will act as a redirection service for vanilla browsers so any Interpeer website can be linked to using the Interpeer domain name, for example the “wikipedia” Interpeer domain would be: <interpeer.net/wikipedia> - this link would redirect to the index page of the website and the redirection would point to the socket that is currently hosting the content on Interpeer.

 Also links could point to any other page of the website, meaning search engines could index Interpeer as a normal website, transparently.

 When someone views a website this way, a warning bar would be visible asking them to install the Interpeer plugin for their safety.
 This would probably be done using an iframe to do the redirection.

 ### 6.2 plug-in
-The plug-in will detect URL's in the formats: "*interpeer.net/*" , "*.peer", "*.ipn" or "ipn://*" and then fetch the page via Interpeer.
+The plug-in will detect URL's in the formats: "interpeer.net/example" , "example.peer", "example.ipn" or "ipn://example" and then fetch the page via the Interpeer network.

 Due to the way the privacy features of Interpeer work, a vanilla browser would be trusting that the peer sent valid data, which is rather dangerous.
 So a small plug-in for each browser would be essential.